XpiritBV/vsarVSTS-Work-Item-Visualization/src/ALMRangers.Vso.WorkitemVisualization/overview.md

 **Known Issues**

-- Highlight only applied to text color (Background, border does not work).
 - Export does not work in IE due to IE SVG Security Error (CORS issue).
 - No way to collapse nodes yet.
 - Inter team project commits / changesets and files will not navigate correctly, because current project is taken from context.